Arkansas Lemon Law: Your Complete Legal Guide

 How to File a Lemon Law Claim in Arkansas

-Filing a successful lemon law claim in Arkansas requires proper documentation and adherence to specific procedures.
+Filing a successful lemon law claim in Arkansas requires proper documentation and adherence to specific procedures set out in the statute.

 Step 1: Document Everything

-- Record dates your vehicle was dropped off and picked up
+- Record the exact dates your vehicle was dropped off and picked up

-- Keep receipts for rental cars and towing
+- Keep receipts for rental cars, towing, and other expenses

 Step 2: Allow Reasonable Repair Attempts

 Give the manufacturer or its authorized dealer adequate opportunity to repair the vehicle.
-You need at least three attempts for regular defects (one for serious safety defects) or 30 days out of service.
+You need at least three attempts for the same defect, one attempt for a serious safety defect, or five attempts for different nonconformities.
+Alternatively, the vehicle must be out of service for 30 or more calendar days.

-Before the presumption applies, send written notice to the manufacturer by certified mail that includes:
+After meeting the repair attempt threshold, send written notice to the manufacturer by certified or registered mail.
+Your notice should include:

 - Vehicle information (year, make, model, VIN)